What is the time commitment for the program?

 When can I register?

-- Online registrations are currently being accepted for the 2014-2015 program.
-Acceptance into the program is confirmed at the time of registration.
-The class roster will be finalized when the class is full or by August 1, 2014.
+Online registration begins March 15th.
+The class roster will be finalized when the class is full or by August 31, 2015.

 What is the cost?